daurand/Take-home-challange/README.md

 node topSecret.js <location_file> <driver_file>
 ```

 Replace <location_file> and <driver_file> with the respective paths to the .txt files you wish to pass in as arguments.
-For example, if the two files are named destinations.txt and drivers.txt, the command would be
+For example, if the two files are named "destinations.txt" and "drivers.txt", the command would be

 ```bash
 node topSecret.js destinations.txt drivers.txt.
 ```

-This algoithm will output the total suitability score(SS) as well as the location/driver matches in an object, in the command line.
+This algorithm will output the total suitability score(SS) as well as the location/driver matches in the command line.

+## Testing

 Also included is a test file that runs unit tests.
 To run this file navigate to the directory and run this command in the terminal